Thuringia: Demographic history

 During the Middle Ages, Thuringia was at the border between Germanic and Slavic territories, marked by the Saale river.
 The main Slavic tribe in what is now Thuringia were the Sorbs proper, who unified all tribes in what is now southern half of Eastern Germany.
 The Ostsiedlung movement led to the assimilation of Slavic people between the 11th and the 13th century under German rule.
 The population growth increased during the 18th century and stayed high until World War I, before it slowed within the 20th century and changed to a decline since 1990.
 Since the beginning of Urbanisation around 1840, the Thuringian cities have higher growth rates resp. smaller rates of decline than rural areas (many villages lost half of their population since 1950, whereas the biggest cities (Erfurt and Jena) kept growing).

+The 1981 census projected that Thuringia's population would reach 2,221,222 by 2011.
+The population counted in the 2011 census was 2,181,603, which is about 1.78% less.

 Current population

-The current population is 2,120,237 (December 31, 2020) with an annual rate of decrease of about 0.5%, which varies widely between the local regions.
+The current population is 2,120,237 (31 December 2020) with an annual rate of decrease of about 0.5%, which varies widely between the local regions.
 In 2012, 905,000 Thuringians lived in a municipality with more than 20,000 inhabitants, this is an urbanization rate of 42% which continues to rise.

 In July 2013, there were 41,000 non-Germans by citizenship living in Thuringia (1.9% of the population − among the smallest proportions of any state in Germany).
 Nevertheless, the number rose from 33,000 in July 2011, an increase of 24% in only two years.
-About 4% of the population are migrants (including persons that already received the German citizenship).
+About 4% of the population are migrants (including persons that already received German citizenship).
 The biggest groups of foreigners by citizenship are (as of 2012): Russians (3,100), Poles (3,000), Turks (2,100) and Ukrainians (2,000).
 The number of foreigners varies between regions: the college towns Erfurt, Jena, Weimar and Ilmenau have the highest rates, whereas there are almost no migrants living in the most rural smaller municipalities.

 The Thuringian population has a significant sex ratio gap, caused by the emigration of young women, especially in rural areas.
 Overall, there are 115 to 120 men per 100 women in the 25–40 age group ("family founders") which has negative consequences for the birth ratio.
 Furthermore, the population is getting older and older with some rural municipalities recording more than 30% of over-65s (pensioners).
 This is a problem for the regional labour market, as there are twice as many people leaving as entering the job market annually.